Bruchus rufimanus: Management options

 The larval stages of B. rufimanus occur inside the seeds, and are therefore protected from any control measures, including chemical control.
 Bruchus rufimanus is most vulnerable at the adult stage.
-Most control measures have therefore targeted adults either at colonization stage in the field or at emergence in storage facilities.
+Most control measures have therefore targeted adults, either at colonization stage in the field or at emergence in storage facilities.
 Control measures have been focused on direct control with insecticides, but restrictions and removal from market due to environmental concerns have increased the need for alternative measures.

 Monitoring

-Because of their larval development inside the seeds which are protected by the pods, most inventorying methods are based on population of B. rufimanus adult in the field or at emergence.
+Because of their larval development inside the seeds, which are protected by the pods, most inventorying methods are based on population of B. rufimanus adults in the field or at emergence.
 Adult population density can be estimated by counts on plants at field colonization.
-The development semiochemical attractants trapping systems for both monitoring and pest control has received particular interest in ongoing research on the beetle.
+The development of semiochemical attractant trapping systems for both monitoring and pest control has received particular interest in ongoing research on the beetle.
 Egg density can be estimated on young developing pods (>2 cm) during the oviposition period.
-Eggs are however small (<1mm length), green-yellowish, therefore difficult to observe.
-In addition, population estimate are difficult to obtain as egg laying is spread over time until 5–10 days after the end of flowering (BBCH 77).
-After harvest, seed quality can be observed manually at harvest and characterized according to pest damage (healthy, with no trace of damage/containing developing larvae/trace of emerged B. rufimanus adult (a hole in the seed).
-Alternative methods exist to sort the seeds: sorting can be done using differences in seed density due to the presence of the developing larva or of the hole left by the emerged adult, estimation of damages seeds can be done by tomography analysis.
-Additionally, the end of larval and pupal diapause and therefore the emergence of B. rufimanus can be induced via a solution of NaOCl and chinosol in 7 days at 30 °C, allowing the estimation of an overall infestation rate can be assessed.
+Eggs are however small (<1mm length) and green-yellowish, and therefore difficult to observe.
+In addition, population estimates are difficult to obtain as egg laying is spread over time until 5–10 days after the end of flowering (BBCH 77).
+After harvest, seed quality can be observed manually and characterized according to pest damage (healthy, with no trace of damage/containing developing larvae/trace of emerged B. rufimanus adult (a hole in the seed).
+Alternative methods exist to sort the seeds: sorting can be done using differences in seed density due to the presence of the developing larva or of the hole left by the emerged adult, estimation of damaged seeds can be done by tomography analysis.
+Additionally, the end of larval and pupal diapause and therefore the emergence of B. rufimanus can be induced via a solution of NaOCl and chinosol in 7 days at 30 °C, allowing the estimation of an overall infestation rate.